WaadAljaradt/Data_Minin_SJSU/README.md

 # Data_Mining_SJSU

-For my first Homework I implemented PCA and I used it for a data I retrieved from
+For my first Homework I implemented PCA (Principle Component Analysis ) and I used it for a data I retrieved from

 the data is from the UCR Wine dataset, found at https://archive.ics.uci.edu/ml/machine-learning-databases/wine/wine.data